diku-dk/diku-canvas/README.md

 <img src="images/turtle.png" border="2" width="250" align="right">

-This library features a number of utility functions for drawing simple 2d graphics with Mono and Gtk, including features for loading and saving images and for running simple apps that display images and that can be made interactive by letting the user interact with the apps using the keyboard.
+This library features a number of utility functions for drawing simple 2d graphics on a canvas, including features for loading and saving images and for running simple user-interactive apps that display images.
+The library, which is based on Mono and Gtk, is portable, in the sense that applications built using the library can execute on Linux, macOS, and Windows.

+## The API

-The API for the library is available in the file [img_util.fsi](img_util.fsi).
+The library API is available in the file [img_util.fsi](img_util.fsi).

 ## Example compilation and use of the library

-The library is built upon Gtk and Mono.
 To compile and run an example program without using `make`, see the section titled "Compilation without using make" below.
 Before you start, be sure that you have the mono-mdk framework installed.
 On macOS, mono-mdk can be installed as follows, using `brew`:

     $ brew install mono-mdk